-Billy is responsible for the strategy, explosive growth, and day-to-day operations of DataStax.
-He has 20 years of experience in the database industry in roles ranging from DBA to senior executive.
-Prior to DataStax, Billy spent 6 years at Quest Software, a provider of systems management software, where his most recent role was VP and GM of the database business unit.
-Under his leadership, the industry-leading Quest database business grew from supporting traditional relational databases to a portfolio that now includes tools for cloud, NoSQL, columnar, and Hadoop databases, as well as business intelligence offerings.
-Prior to Quest, Billy led product teams for Embarcadero Technologies’ database productivity solutions.
-Billy holds a bachelor of science in computer science from the University of Louisville.
+Billy’s 25+ years of tech experience span nearly every part of the database industry in roles ranging from database administrator, to book author, to senior executive.
+Before joining DataStax, Billy spent six years at Quest Software, where his most recent role was Vice President and General Manager of the database business unit.
+Under his leadership, the industry-leading Quest database business grew from supporting traditional relational databases to a portfolio that included tools for cloud, NoSQL, Columnar and Hadoop databases, as well as business intelligence offerings.
+Prior to Quest, Billy spent a large portion of his career as a software engineer, ultimately moving into product management at Embarcadero Technologies.

-As Chief Technology Officer and co-founder at DataStax, Jonathan sets the technical direction for the company and leads Apache Cassandra as project chair.
-Prior to DataStax, Jonathan led Rackspace’s Cassandra team and built the Cassandra community into an open source success.
+He was Project Chair of Apache Cassandra for six years, where he built the Cassandra project and community into an open source success.
 Previously, Jonathan built an object storage system based on Reed-Solomon encoding for data backup provider Mozy that scaled to petabytes of data and gigabits per second throughput.

-John joined Lightspeed in 2006 and focuses primarily on information technology infrastructure, with a particular investment interest in datacenter technologies; he was named a Top Investor in the Cloud market by GigaOm in 2012.
-In addition, John is the founder of Lightspeed’s Summer Grant Program.
+In addition, John is the Founder of Lightspeed’s Summer Grant Program.
 Previously, he worked in product management and marketing with Determina (acquired by VMware).
-John was also an initial member of the executive team at Freedom Financial Network, where he helped design and implement the company’s customer relationship management software, drove its partnership strategy and managed the marketing and sales team.
+John was also an initial member of the executive team at Freedom Financial Network, where he helped design and implement the company’s customer relationship management software, drove its partnership strategy and managed the sales and marketing team.

-John holds an MBA from Stanford University Graduate School of Business, an MS in Computer Science from the University of Chicago and a BA from Harvard University.
+In addition to serving on DataStax’s Board of Directors, John is privileged to be a continuing supporter of the management teams at Arctic Wolf Networks, Banyan Ops, Barefoot Networks, CloudBees, Drone Citadel, Kespry, Omnition.io, SnapRoute, Streamlio and Styra.
+John holds an M.B.A. from Stanford University Graduate School of Business, an M.S. in Computer Science from the University of Chicago and a B.A. from Harvard University.